jadonc/CredAbstractor/README.md

 # Quick Start(?)
 CryptUtil has three (3) public-facing methods for the client to use:
-    > your_instance.runCryptUtil()
+* your_instance.runCryptUtil():
     - retrieve plaintext credentials from encrypted file
-    > your_instance.setCredAndKeyFiles(cred_fpath, key_fpath)
+* your_instance.setCredAndKeyFiles(cred_fpath, key_fpath):
     - set the file containing credentials, and which holds the key
-    > your_instance.setConfig(config_fpath)
+* your_instance.setConfig(config_fpath):
     - credfile and keyfile will be created based on this

 To use this in your C# project, include the CryptUtil namespace:
 `using CryptUtilNS;`